Addressing the needs of refugees

 The HOME Project exists to bring these people to safe haven.
 It provides security, dignity and decent living conditions for the most vulnerable.
 It serves to recognize our common humanity and to do something for those who need it most.
 At the HOME Project, we Help, Overcome, Motivate, Empower.
 Together we hope to build a better future.

-- Helping migrants to safety and security
+- Helping refugee children to safety and security

 - Overcoming the trauma of violence and loss